-How to Choose Your Cruise: Canada/New England
+How to Choose Your Cruise to Canada and New England

 Historic lighthouses and pastoral villages.
 Storybook islands and whale-watching adventures.
 Fiery fall foliage and cities oozing Old World charm.
 Expect all this and more on a cruise to New England and northeastern Canada.